jd-boiv-in/Unity.Shapes/README.md

 # Unity.Shapes

 Draw debug shapes for debugging in Unity.
 Not meant for non-debugging purpose, altho it should be pretty fast and looks pretty smooth.
 It can be included in build unlike gizmos.
+Will be drawn over the background queue but before any transparent sprites, also non-alloc.

 ## Installation